Rendevior/hayanime/README.md

 Program that allows you to download and watch anime via command line.

 Options:
    -d                          : Uninstall Script with its Config Files -v                          : Show the version of the script -m "[mode]"                 : Specify Mode
    -s "<search query>"         : Search Anime
-   -e "[episode]"                : Number of Episode -q "[quality]"                : Quality of Video
+   -e "[episode]"              : Number of Episode
+   -q "[quality]"              : Quality of Video
-   -p "[number]"                 : Specify Picks in Anime Selection -t "[server]"                 : Specify Server (default, 1, 2, 3) -h                            : Show this help
+   -p "[number]"               : Specify Picks in Anime Selection -t "[server]"               : Specify Server (default, 1, 2, 3) -w                          : Switch to Watch Mode.
+Instead of Downloading, it will open the Episode for you using (MPV/VLC)
+   -V                          : Use VLC as Video Player (For Windows) -h                          : Show this help

 Misc:
-   -i "<search query>"           : Search Anime and Print Info -H                            : Print History File -D                            : Clear History File
+   -i "<search query>"         : Search Anime and Print Info -H                          : Print History File
+   -D                          : Clear History File

 You can change Servers or Download Method by changing the value of the "server or utility" variable in /etc/emina/down.conf